History of Morocco: Founders of the Idrisid state: Idris I and Idris II

 By the second half of the 8th century the westernmost regions of the Maghreb, including present-day Morocco, had been effectively independent of the Umayyad Caliphate since the Khariji-led Berber revolts that started in 739–740.
 The Abbasid Caliphate after 750 had no more success in re-establishing control over Morocco.
 The overthrow of eastern authority meant that Morocco was controlled by various local Berber tribes and principalities which emerged around this time, such as the Barghwata Confederacy on the Atlantic coast and the Midrarid Emirate in Sijilmasa.

 The founder of the Idrisid dynasty was Idris ibn Abdallah (788–791), who traced his ancestry back to Ali ibn Abi Talib (died 661) and his wife Fatimah, daughter of the Islamic prophet, Muhammad.
 He was the great-grandchild of Hasan ibn Ali.
-After the Battle of Fakhkh, near Mecca, between the Abbasids and supporters of the descendants of the prophet Muhammad, Idris ibn Abdallah fled to the Maghreb.
+After the Battle of Fakhkh, near Mecca, between the Abbasids and supporters of the descendants of the Muhammad, Idris ibn Abdallah fled to the Maghreb.
 He first arrived in Tangier, the most important city of Morocco at the time, and by 788 he had settled in Volubilis (known as Walili in Arabic).

 The powerful Awraba Berbers of Volubilis took in Idris and made him their 'imam' (religious leader).
-The Awraba tribe had supported Kusayla in his struggle against the Ummayad armies in the 670s and 680s.
+The Awraba tribe had supported Kusayla in his struggle against the Umayyad armies in the 670s and 680s.
 By the second half of the 8th century they had settled in northern Morocco, where their leader Ishak had his base in the Roman town of Volubilis.
 By this time the Awraba were already Muslim, but lived in an area where most tribes were either Christian, Jewish, Khariji or pagan.
 The Awraba seem to have welcomed a Sharifi imam as a way to strengthen their political position.
 Idris I, who was very active in the political organization of the Awraba, began by asserting his authority and working toward the subjugation of the Christian and Jewish tribes.
 In 789 he founded a settlement south east of Volubilis, called Medinat Fas.
 In 791 Idris I was poisoned and killed by an Abbasid agent.
 Even though he left no male heir, shortly after his death, his wife Lalla Kanza bint Uqba al-Awrabi, bore him his only son and successor, Idris II.
 Idris' loyal Arab ex-slave and companion Rashid brought up the boy and took on himself the regency of the state, on behalf of the Awraba.
 In 801 Rashid was killed by the Abbasids.
 In the following year, at the age of 11 years, Idris II was proclaimed imam by the Awraba.